Ceasar/Encyclopedia/README.rst

 Philosophy
 ================================================================================

-This section documents why scholar is designed the way it is.
+This section documents why Encyclopedia is designed the way it is.

 Why hyperlinks?
 --------------------------------------------------------------------------------

-Before writing `scholar` I used an extensive system of Markdown documents to manage my notes.
+Before writing `Encyclopedia` I used an extensive system of Markdown documents to manage my notes.
 This system was deeply nested to capture relationships between ideas.
 At some point however, they became unmanageable.

 For one, a taxonomy of ideas often makes classification difficult because certain ideas sit in the intersection of two others (e.g. psycholinguistics is